GrandCru/GoogleSheets/README.md

 ### ETS storage

-Each time a change is noticed by an updater process, a new version of the data is stored in ETS table named `:google_sheets`.
-They key for each entry is a tuple {:spreadsheet_id, version_key}.
-In addition, a special entry with key {:spreadsheet_id, :latest} contains the version_key of the latest version.
+Each time a change is noticed by an updater process, a new version of the data is stored in ETS table named `:google_sheets` with an unique version_key.
+In addition for each spreadsheet, a special entry {:spreadsheet_id, :latest} contains the key for the latest version of a spreadsheet stored.

 ### Multiple spreadsheets